awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 ##### Java example to list instances using the DescribeDbClusters API<a name="AuroraPostgreSQL.BestPractices.FastFailover.Configuring.HostString.API"></a>

-You can programmatically find the list of instances by using the [AWS Java SDK](https://aws.amazon.com/sdk-for-java/), specifically the [DescribeDbClusters ](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/rds/AmazonRDS.html#describeDBClusters-com.amazonaws.services.rds.model.DescribeDBClustersRequest-)API\.
+You can programmatically find the list of instances by using the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/), specifically the [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) API\.
 Here's a small example of how you might do this in java 8:

 ```
 AmazonRDS client = AmazonRDSClientBuilder.defaultClient();